 - We try to keep to time but please be patient if someone before you takes longer than planned

-- As each doctor’s appointment is only for 10 minutes, we ask that patients do not stockpile a list of problems to present during a single consultation as there won’t be enough time to deal with them all properly
+- As each doctor’s appointment is only for 15 minutes, the doctor can only deal with one issue we ask that patients do not stockpile a list of problems to present during a single consultation as there won’t be enough time to deal with them all properly

 - Patients are welcome to ask to see a particular doctor or nurse and we would strongly recommend this for ongoing medical problems.
 If we are unable to meet a specific request, we will always seek to offer an alternative solution for you.
 Please note that calls may be recorded for training purposes